txtrax/FacePlant/README.md

 # FacePlant
-A social media for plants
+A social media for plants.
+Why not..